Background

 Balancing Product Promotion and Brand Associations

-We deployed social media campaigns to creatively promote all brand associations of Yes Bank.
-These included event sponsorships like the Times LitFest and movie partnerships like 2 States and Bewakoofiyaan, among many others.
+We deployed social media campaigns to creatively promote all of Yes Bank’s brand associations, including event sponsorships like the Times LitFest and movie partnerships like 2 States and Bewakoofiyaan, among numerous others.

-While brand-building was the primary objective, we responsibly balanced the promotion of core offerings of the bank by designing creative campaigns with subtle product integrations that grabbed attention with content and gradually moved towards conversion, defined as signing-up for an online account opening or simply filling-in a lead form on their website.
+While brand-building was the primary objective, we ingeniously balanced product promotion with subtle integrations within creative campaigns.
+These campaigns grabbed the attention of the right audience and gradually moved towards conversion, which could be signing-up for an online account opening or simply filling-in a lead form on the website.
 Here are some examples from one of the campaigns, designed to promote NRI Banking services.